desserts

 Instructions

-• Prepare an 8x8-inch baking dish by lining it with parchment paper.
+• Prepare a square baking dish by lining it with parchment paper.

-• In a medium saucepan, combine sugar, cocoa powder, and heavy cream.
+• In a medium saucepan, combine sugar, cocoa powder, milk, and butter.

-• Bring to a boil, then reduce heat and let it simmer for about 5 minutes.
+• Once boiling, reduce heat and let simmer for about 5 minutes without stirring.

-• Pour the mixture into the prepared baking dish and smooth the top.
+• Pour the mixture into the prepared baking dish and spread evenly.

-• Let it cool at room temperature for about 2 hours until set.
+• Let the fudge cool at room temperature for about 2 hours.

 Nutrition